golemparts/rppal/README.md

 }
 ```

-## Warning
+## Caution

 Always be careful when working with the Raspberry Pi's GPIO.
-Improper use can lead to permanent damage to the Pi or external components.
+Improper use can lead to permanently damaging the Pi and/or external components.

 ## Copyright and license